AF-Cabouat/PREVis-scales/README.md

 ## Companion OSF repositories

 A companion OSF repository was provided at the time of submission on [osf.io/9cg8j](https://osf.io/9cg8j/) for the original research project.

+## Process to replicate Figures 4 and 5-bottom

+To be filled in, detailed step-by-step instructions.